EXPLORE OUR SECRETS!

-The Lawson Village is a sixteenth century, pre-contact Neutral Iroquoian village and one of the few Neutral village sites where earthworks are preserved.
-The Lawson Village is considered to be London’s “First Village”.
+The Lawson Village is a sixteenth century pre-contact village, and one of the few village sites where earthworks are preserved.
 Approximately 30-40 longhouses were built on this site and surrounded by a series of protective palisades.
 Outside the palisade, corn fields extended over four kilometers to the Masonville area in London.
 The site was occupied for approximately 25 years.

 Excavations have recovered over 300,000 artifacts and the remains of at least 19 longhouses, 30 middens, and a palisade along the northern half of the site.
-Evidence suggests that at the height of occupation the village was home to over 2000 people.
-It was occupied year round although many of its inhabitants left the village from April to December to engage in hunting, fishing, gathering, and the cultivation of crops such as corn, beans and squash.
-It may have served as a major regional centre for other Neutral populations during this period.
+Evidence suggests that at the height of occupation, the village was home to possibly over 2000 people.
+It was occupied year round, but many of its inhabitants left the village from April to December to engage in hunting, fishing, gathering, and the cultivation of crops such as corn, beans and squash.
+It may also have served as a major regional hub for other communities during this period.

 2. Despite being “discovered” in the 1850s, professional excavations at the Lawson Village didn’t begin until the 1920s.

-The importance of the Lawson Site was first realized in the late-nineteenth century by Dr. Solon Woolverton, a geology professor at the University of Western Ontario and a prominent London citizen.
-He introduced the site in 1894 to Provincial Museum archaeologist, Dr. David Boyle, who undertook excavations from 1895-1920.
+The importance of the Lawson Site was first realized in the late nineteenth century by Dr. Solon Woolverton, a geology professor at the University of Western Ontario and a prominent London citizen.
+He introduced the site in 1894 to the Provincial Museum archaeologist, Dr. David Boyle, who undertook excavations from 1895-1920.
 The first formal description of the site was written by Boyle.
-His successor at the Museum, Dr. Rowland B. Orr, visited the site in 1917 and subsequently published an article including a sketch map.
-Dr. William J. Wintemberg of the Victoria Museum in Ottawa (now the Canadian Museum of Civilization) selected the Lawson Site for major fieldwork projects from 1921 to1923.
+His successor at the Museum, Dr. Rowland B. Orr, visited the site in 1917 and subsequently published an article including a sketched map.
+Dr. William J. Wintemberg of the Victoria Museum in Ottawa (now the Canadian Museum of Civilization) selected the Lawson Site for major fieldwork projects from 1921 to 1923.

 3. “Cold Tea” is a tradition started by Wilfrid Jury.

 Wilfrid Jury used to invite his friends, colleagues, and students to have some cold tea in his office at the University.
-During the prohibition era, alcohol was not allowed so Wilf enjoyed his hard drinks in dainty tea cups over pleasant conversation and company.
+During the prohibition era alcohol was not allowed, so Wilf discreetly enjoyed his hard drinks in dainty tea cups over pleasant conversation and company.

-In days of old, demon rum, and in fact alcohol of any kind, (except in the chemistry lab) was regarded as a commodity too dangerous to be consumed on campus.
-The only exceptions were the Old Hunt Club (now Westminster College) and at time of meetings of the Board of Governors.
+In days of old, demon rum, and in fact alcohol of any kind (except in the chemistry lab), was regarded as a commodity too dangerous to be consumed on campus.
+The only exceptions were the Old Hunt Club (now Westminster College) and at meetings of the Board of Governors.
 Members of the teaching faculty should not have been able to afford it and if they could, they would be totally irresponsible about it.
-Students were expected to confine their activities to the Ceeps
+Students were expected to confine their activities to the Ceeps.

-No time was ever mentioned because every-one knows that four o’clock is tea time.
-If you arrived late you were scolded.
+No time was ever mentioned because everyone knew that four o’clock is tea time.
+If you arrived late, you were scolded.
 Tea was served by Wilfrid himself from an old brown betty tea pot, into a collection of mixed pattern tea cups.
 Some were cracked, some had handles, all were supplied with saucers.
-The brown liquid which came from the pot was cold, in fact it was Seagram’s 83.
+The brown liquid which came from the pot was cold, because it was, in fact, Seagram’s 83.
 The hot water jug and the cream pitcher contained water.
-No one was so impolite as to complain about the brand of tea.
+No one was so impolite as to complain about the brand of “tea.”
 In addition, biscuits (often chocolate chip) were served with the “tea”.
-Somehow the tea got stronger as the time progressed but it never ran out.
+Somehow the tea got stronger as the time progressed, but it never ran out.